 ABOUT THE EVENT

-In its inaugural year, The International Congress of Youth Voices will unite 100 students, ages 16 to 20, from around the world to learn with and from accomplished writers, activists, and elected officials.
-To date, we have confirmed youth delegates from the United States, Iraq, Sweden, the United Kingdom, Syria, Ireland, Australia, Iceland, Burundi, Honduras, Cuba, Denmark, Venezuela, Zambia, and Nepal.
-The event, founded by author Dave Eggers (co-founder of 826 National) and nonprofit leader Amanda Uhle, will take place August 3, 4, and 5, 2018, in San Francisco.
+In its inaugural year, The International Congress of Youth Voices united nearly 100 students, ages 16 to 20, from around the world to learn with and from accomplished writers, activists, and elected officials.
+Youth delegates came to us from the United States, Iraq, Sweden, the United Kingdom, Syria, Ireland, Australia, Iceland, Burundi, Honduras, Cuba, Denmark, Venezuela, Zambia, and Nepal.
+The event, founded by author Dave Eggers (co-founder of 826 National) and nonprofit leader Amanda Uhle, took place August 3, 4, and 5, 2018, in San Francisco.

 Politics of the world affect young people as much as anyone else, and they have little to no voice as major decisions are made.
 The Congress was founded as a means to amplify their ideas and energy and to unite young people for a weekend of collaboration.

-The International Congress of Youth Voices is presented by The Hawkins Project and made possible with support from people and organizations in the United States and internationally, including dozens of youth-serving organizations that have nominated student delegates.
+The International Congress of Youth Voices is presented by The Hawkins Project and made possible with support from people and organizations in the United States and internationally, including dozens of youth-serving organizations that nominate student delegates.

 826 NATIONAL & ITS NETWORK

 Founded in 2002 by author Dave Eggers and award-winning educator Nínive Calegari, 826 Valencia inspired a network of creative writing and tutoring centers now eight cities strong: San Francisco, Ann Arbor/Detroit, Boston, Chicago, Los Angeles, New Orleans, New York City, and Washington, D.C.